What Is Ext2/Ext3/Ext4 File System (Linux) Format and What's The Difference - Qiling

-Linux File System Format supports Windows operating systems.
-It supports Ext2, Ext3, Ext4, JFSm ReiserFS, XFS, btrfs and swap file system.
+The Linux File System Format is compatible with Windows operating systems and supports various file systems, including Ext2, Ext3, Ext4, JFS, ReiserFS, XFS, btrfs, and swap file systems.

 Ext2